Svanteberg/Virtual-EEG-electrodes/README.md

 The files `plot_eeg_gn1.py`, `plot_eeg_gn2.py`, and `plot_eeg_gn3.py` are simple GUIs for visualizing the resulting generated data and compare it to the original EEG.

 For the GN1 network, a script for generating data from a model that you have trained is provided in the file `gn1_generate_from_model.py` and the file `gn1_generate_from_pretrained.py` will create the model using the provided weights `gn1_weights.h5` and generate data.

 ---

+#### Auxiliary directories

+##### Artificial data

+The directory contains a script `art_eeg.py` for generating artificial EEG data and a script `plot_original_eeg.py` for visualizung the data.
+The data can be used as a substitute to real EEG data to train and test the networks, since it may take a larger effort to setup for using real data.

+##### Environments

+This directory contain four different yml-files of environments that can be tried to possibly make it easier to use the scripts.

+---